Technicavolous/DARAN/README.md

 # DARAN
 ## Dynamic, Amateur, Radio Area Network

 The following is taken directly from articles I posted to 147120.net before the site got broken.
-DARAN esd otiginally called Crossband Node Repeater Linking System, or CNRLS.
+DARAN was originally called **Crossband Node Repeater Linking System**, or CNRLS.
 It has since been rnamed to DARAN.
 References to CNRLS are still in the original whitepapers which are cut and pasted here.

 ## CNRLS – Abstract
 #### Crossband Node Repeater Linking System - An Abstract for discussion